The ketogenic diet has proven itself as one of the best diets in the world, but it’s not always easy to follow.

 The Quest company’s website states that it’s on a mission to end metabolic disease.
 They say that all bars contain up to 21 grams of protein, plenty of fiber, and not a lot of unnecessary ingredients or carbs.

-However, while Quest bars are one of the better tasting low-carb bars out there and they are definitely a better option than a candy bar, they still don’t cut it in terms of meeting strict keto macronutrient needs and providing clean keto ingredients.
+While Quest bars are one of the better tasting low-carb bars out there and they are definitely a better option than a candy bar, they still don’t meet strict keto macronutrient needs or provide clean strict keto ingredients.

-This makes them ideal for low-carb eaters, but not necessarily ketogenic dieters.
+This makes them ideal for low-carb eaters, but not necessarily for strict ketogenic dieters.
 We’ll explain why in the sections below.

 How Many Flavors/Types Do They Have?

-Quest protein bars come in several different flavors, which is great if you have a sweet tooth and don’t want to indulge in something completely terrible for you.
+Quest protein bars come in several different flavors.
+This is great if you have a sweet tooth and don’t want to indulge in something completely terrible for you.
 Here’s a list of the flavors they offer:

 - Birthday cake